scanoss/ado-code-scan/README.md

 The SCANOSS Code Scan task enhances your software development process by automatically scanning your code for security vulnerabilities and license compliance with configurable policies.

 ## Usage
+Before using the SCANOSS Code Scan Task, you need to install it from the Azure Marketplace.
+You can find it [here](INSERT_LINK_TO_AZURE_MARKETPLACE_DEV_OPS).

+### Set Up

+Ensure you have the correct permissions set up on your repository.
+The SCANOSS Code Scan Task uses the Azure API to create comments on Pull Requests and Checks.

+### Pipeline
 To begin using this task, you'll need to set up a basic Pipeline and define a task within it:

 ```yaml